 MPH students “zip into” Costa Rica to collaborate on parasite infection control with our partner School of Public Health at the University of Costa Rica.

-Dominican Republic – Each March / Spring Break In “the DR,” trip participants work with a local non-profit organization to learn about the country, its history, and culture.
+In “the DR,” trip participants work with a local non-profit organization to learn about the country, its history, and culture.
 They do so while visiting local and international organizations engaged in efforts to safeguard the health of the country’s people and by collaborating with a dedicated team of local Health Promoters to complete a specially designed service learning project.
 DR trip participants also get the chance to tour the country’s historic capital city of Santo Domingo and to enjoy some of the island’s beautiful beaches.

 University at Albany students and alumni work with our local partner organization in the DR, The Community Service Alliance, to help improve the lives of families living in the nation’s “Batey” communities.
+There is no language requirement to participate.
+Space is available on a first come, first serve basis.